 Medicare covers various services, including hospital stays, doctor visits, lab tests, home health care, and prescription drugs.
 The exact services covered depend on the type of plan you have.
 For example, Original Medicare (Parts A & B) typically covers hospital stays but not prescription drugs.
 However, if you purchase a Part D prescription drug plan or a Medicare Advantage Plan, you can get additional coverage for your medications and other benefits such as comprehensive dental, vision, hearing, and more.

 A local licensed Connie Health agent can also walk you through enrolling in Medicare for the first time.
-Call (623) 223-8884 (TTY: 711) to speak with an agent.
+Call (623) 223-8884 to speak with a local licensed agent.

 If you are a US citizen or permanent resident who is 65 years old or older, you are eligible for Medicare.
 If you are younger than 65 but have specific disabilities or illnesses like End-Stage Renal Disease (ESRD), Amyotrophic Lateral Sclerosis (ALS), or chronic heart failure, you may also be eligible.
 Additionally, if you receive Social Security Disability Insurance benefits for 24 months in a row, you may qualify for Medicare regardless of your age.

-Not sure if it’s time to enroll in Medicare?
+Unsure if it’s time to enroll in Medicare?
 A local licensed Connie Health agent can help you navigate enrollment.
-Call (623) 223-8884 (TTY: 711) to speak with an agent.
+Call (623) 223-8884 to speak with an agent.

 When you become eligible for Medicare, you may be enrolled automatically in Original Medicare at the time of your 65th birthday, or you may need to take action to enroll.
 Enrolling in Original Medicare Parts A and B is your first step to being covered.
 You should also enroll in Medicare Part D prescription drug coverage if you don’t have creditable coverage from another source.